dessertlab/EVIL/README.md

 # EVIL: Exploiting Software via Natural Language

 This repository contains the dataset and the code related to the paper **EVIL: Exploiting Software via Natural Language** accepted for publication at the 32nd International Symposium on Software Reliability Engineering (ISSRE 2021) conference.
-The preprint of the paper is publicaly available [here](http://arxiv.org/abs/2109.00279).
+The preprint of the paper is publicly available [here](http://arxiv.org/abs/2109.00279).

 *EVIL* is an approach to automatically generate software exploits in assembly/Python language from descriptions in natural language.
 The approach leverages Neural Machine Translation (NMT) techniques and a dataset that we developed for this work.